The Elusive Spatchcock

 The All Important Anterior Pelvic Tilt

-To fold down from a seated “V” to a pancake, you first and foremost need an outstanding anterior tilt of the pelvis, if you don’t have this, it is not going to happen.
+To fold down from a seated “V” to a pancake, you first and foremost need an outstanding anterior tilt of the pelvis, if you don’t have this available to you in your Movement Sphere, it is not going to happen.
 This is something a lot of people struggle with.

 If you have a solid straddle pancake plus good technique, you should be able to do some form of a Spatchcock.
 But a straddle pancake is just the beginning!
 From here on things get seriously difficult.
 Let me show you.